HOW MUCH DOES IT COST?

 None at all.
 We will only ever take the commission stated above on the net fees we receive.

 DO I HAVE TO BE A MEMBER OF A COLLECTION SOCIETY?

-No, it’s not essential to become a member of a Collection Society e.g PRS, GEMA, ASCAP, as Sentric Electronic will assist you in collecting what is available.
-But we do recommend that you join your local society or the society in the country where you receive most of your sales income.
-Members of Collection Societies get paid 50% of the performing royalties direct.
+No, it’s not essential to become a member of a collection society (i.e. PRS, GEMA, ASCAP) as Sentric Electronic will assist you in collecting what is available.
+However, we do recommend that you join your local society, or the society of the country from which you receive most of your sales income.
+Members of collection societies get paid 50% of the performing royalties they are owed directly.

 WHEN DO I GET MY MONEY?

 Sentric Electronic makes payments on a quarterly basis.
 Once tracks are registered, it can take up to 9-12 months for royalties to flow through.
 Many societies only pay out once or twice a year.
 The key to regular payouts is to register every track and every gig as soon as possible.